pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### Will enabling / using this feature result in any new API calls?

+For Pods requiring CCI Driver the admission, container add and container removal operations will be handled via api call to external CCI Driver.
+Remaining pods should be handled as before.
 <!--
 Describe them, providing:
   - API call type (e.g. PATCH pods)